 Join us!
 Every 3rd Sunday of the month the Advocates meet in the park for trailwork days.
 Meet at the main entrance kiosk desk at 9:30 am for refreshments and trailwork kickoff.

-As the state budget cutbacks have severely hampered the ability of the Department of Parks to upgrade and maintain the park, it is necessary for the active park users to pitch in and help.
+As the state budget cutbacks have severely hampered the ability of the CA State Parks to upgrade and maintain the park, it is necessary for the active park users to pitch in and help.
 Through the Advocates, park users, with donations of time and/or money, can help maintain trails, build capital improvement projects (such as building an outhouse or decking a new bridge), sponsor special events (such as a presentation on the history of the park), and work to address the needs of various user groups.

 FOREST OF NISENE MARKS NATURE